rabe-gitops/tools/06-jenkinsci/README.md

     helm install -n ci stable/jenkins --namespace jenkinsci --values values.yaml
     ```

+Note: you can skip steps from 3 to 9 if you directly attach the needed policies on the worker nodes IAM Role (not recommended).

 3. Create the slaves ServiceAccount:
     ```
     kubectl create serviceaccount jenkinsci-slave-serviceaccount -n jenkinsci